Krassnig/CodeDraw/README.md

 and makes it very simple to draw and animate various shapes and images to a canvas.

 Read the [introduction to CodeDraw](https://github.com/Krassnig/CodeDraw/blob/master/INTRODUCTION.md) for a beginners guide to CodeDraw.
+It also gives an overview of the features available in CodeDraw.

 The JavaDoc for CodeDraw can be found [here](https://krassnig.github.io/CodeDrawJavaDoc/).

 For a C# version of CodeDraw go to the [CodeDrawProject repository](https://github.com/Krassnig/CodeDrawProject).

-## How to install
+## How to Install

 ### Intellij